Masaaki Noiri: Supernova tournament

+Move up in weight

 On May 20, 2012, Noiri ventured up to 64 kg/141 lb limit to face Raz Sarkisjan at the Hoost Cup.
 The previously unknown Dutch-Armenian fighter scored a major upset with a unanimous decision win, flooring Noiri twice in the second round before getting dropped himself in the third.
 Three months later, Noiri returned to 63 kg/138 lb and bounced back with a unanimous points (30–27, 30–27, 30–28) win over Makihira Keita at Krush.22.

 The end of 2012 saw lightweight's previous kingpin Yuta Kubo move up in weight, and so Noiri then took his place as number one in the world rankings.
 This despite his loss to Sarkisjan which took place at 64 kg/141 lb, technically outside the lightweight limit of 63.5 kg/140 lb.
 He solidified his place as the world's top lightweight with a unanimous decision (30–28, 29–27, 29–28) win over Yetkin Ozkul at Krush.24 in Tokyo on November 10, 2012.
 After an even first two rounds, Noiri dropped Ozkul with a flying knee in the final round, securing a victory.

-He dominated Makoto Nishiyama en route to a second round referee stoppage in a non-tournament bout at the Krush Grand Prix 2013 ~67kg First Class Tournament~ on January 14, 2013.
+He then dominated Makoto Nishiyama en route to a second round referee stoppage in a non-tournament bout at the Krush Grand Prix 2013 ~67kg First Class Tournament~ on January 14, 2013.

+Super lightweight

+Glory

-Moving up to the welterweight division, Noiri was invited to the Road to Glory Japan −65kg Slam on March 10, 2013 and had his rubber match with Hiroya in the quarter-finals.
+Moving up to the super lightweight division, Noiri was invited to the Road to Glory Japan −65kg Slam on March 10, 2013, and had his rubber match with Hiroya in the quarter-finals.
 This fight was much closer than their first two affairs as Noiri was only able to pick up a majority decision due to a point deduction for low blows to Hiroya, resulting in scores of 30–29, 30–29 and 29–29.
 He struggled again in the semis, but came out with another majority decision over Yukihiro Komiya.
 In the tournament final, he was much more dominant as he floored Yuki twice in round one and twice again in two, forcing the referee to stop the bout.

 This tournament win qualified him for the Glory 8: Tokyo - 2013 65kg Slam event on May 3, 2013, the tournament made up of the world's eight top 65 kg kickboxers.
 In the quarter-finals, he defeated Liam Harrison via TKO due to a cut in round two, and in the semis he outpointed Mosab Amrani.
 He faced fellow Japanese native Yuta Kubo in a rematch in the final.
 He suffered a brutal low blow in the first round and wasn't able to rally back until the third.
 It was too late by that time, however, and he lost the decision.